Nursing Home Resident Transfers and Injuries

 As the population of Illinois ages, the demand for nursing home care continues to rise.
 While many nursing homes provide excellent care, unfortunately, some residents suffer from transfer injuries.
-Transfer injuries are injuries that occur during the process of moving a resident from one place to another.
+Transfer injuries can occur during the process of moving a resident from one place to another.
 This can include moving a resident from a bed to a chair, from a wheelchair to a toilet, or even moving a resident outside for fresh air.

 The Noll Law Office is committed to protecting the rights of nursing home residents.
 Transfer injuries can have serious consequences, including pain, discomfort, and even death.
 If a transfer injury occurs due to neglect or abuse in a nursing home, the resident or their family may have the right to seek legal action.